-The Company accounts for nonmonetary transactions under ASC 845, Nonmonetary Transactions.
-Nonmonetary transactions with commercial substance are recorded at the estimated fair value of assets surrendered including cash, if cash is less than 25% of the fair value of the overall exchange, unless the fair value of the assets received is more clearly evident, in which case the fair value of the asset received is used to estimate fair value for the exchange.
+The Company accounts for nonmonetary transactions under Accounting Standards Codification ("ASC") 845, Nonmonetary Transactions.
+Nonmonetary transactions with commercial substance are recorded at the estimated fair value of assets surrendered including cash, if cash is less than 25% of the fair value of the overall exchange, unless the fair value of the assets received is more clearly evident, in which case the fair value of the assets received is used to estimate fair value for the exchange.